A year-in-review for gymnastics is an important tool that should not be overlooked!

 Fill in your answers on page 4 of the download.

-I'll discuss what to do with the rest of the packet next week when I talk about setting goals for 2022.
+You can learn what to do with the rest of the packet in this article: Setting Goals For 2022 And Beyond.
 But in the meantime, definitely fill out the first half of this packet while reflecting on those questions I gave you.

 Remember, knowledge is power.
 And awareness is always the first step to gaining better habits and skills in gymnastics.
 If you know what you're doing that is working for you then you can duplicate those again.
 Likewise, if you know what is NOT working for you, you can then try to eliminate those habits and behaviors.